mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 }
 ```

-* After two on-time events the watermark is programmatically advanced to the end of the first one-minute window
+* After "foo bar" and "baz baz" on-time events, the watermark is programmatically advanced to the end of the first one-minute window
-* As a result of updated watermark, the results for the first window are materialized.
+* As an effect of updated watermark, the results for the first window are materialized.
-* Then late event is observed, it should be included in the results of window "00:01:00" but it is silently dropped!
+* Then late event "foo" is observed, it should be included in the results of window "00:01:00" but it is silently dropped!

+With high quality heuristic watermark it should be rare situation that watermark is advanced too early.
+But as a developer you have to take into account this kind of situation.

 ## Late Data Under Allowed Lateness (Discarded)

 What if late data must be included in the final calculation?
-As a pipeline developer we define allowed lateness.
+**Allowed lateness** comes to the rescue.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)